latex-access/latex-access.github.io/index.md

 It is widely thought that LaTeX is a good system for a blind mathematician or scientist to use to create and read scientific documents, as it is a linear code and so the user does not have to interact  with two-dimensional notation, such as fractions and column vectors.
 By reading this linear code, a blind person can take in and understand scientific documents in the same way that a sighted person would do by studying a printed document.
 It should be noted that normally, laTeX is just a source from which documents are converted into an attractive-looking, typeset document that can be printed or viewed on screen, often in a .pdf, .dvi or .ps format.
 For various technical reasons, documents in such formats are currently inaccessible with current screen-reading technology.
 The best current solution therefore is not to concern ourselves with documents in these formats, but rather to read and interpret the LaTeX source code itself.

 ## Reading a LaTeX Document
-<p>It is entirely possible to read a LaTeX document simply by reading the LaTeX source itself.
+It is entirely possible to read a LaTeX document simply by reading the LaTeX source itself.
 This however, is often a time-consuming and pain-staking process, and it is often not particularly nice to read.
 For example, the LaTeX source for the quadratic formula is <br/>
 ```
 $$x=\frac{-b\pm\sqrt{b^2-4ac}}{2a}$$
 ```
 <br/>
 It is therefore the aim of the project to translate a line of LaTeX into a line of braille code, which can be read using a refreshable braille display.
-The project also aims to provide an audible translation of the LaTeX source which will be output through current screen-reading technology.</p>
+The project also aims to provide an audible translation of the LaTeX source which will be output through current screen-reading technology.

 ## Current Features
 Latex-access currently contains the following features.